-Cleanouts shall be required to be installed after the backflow check valve at the building and also at the property line.
-Pipe runs exceeding 75 to 100 feet may require a cleanout at the discretion of the inspector.
+Cleanouts must be installed after the backflow check valve at the building and also at the property line.
+Additional cleanouts may be required at the discretion of the Authority.

 5.5.6 Backflow/Cleanout (Clean Check) Required

 A combination backflow prevention device and cleanout (Clean Check) is required when installation is at a depth greater than 18 inches.